MrBlueXav/Dekrispator_H747/README.md

 It's once again the Dekrispator infamous synth ported on a powerful dual core mcu development board : Discovery Kit STM32H747I-DISCO from STMicroelectronics.

+It's an expensive board but I had the opportunity to get one for free, so I could work on a version which would clearly separate USB and audio with the two embedded cores.

+Of course, at that cost (about 100€), we can wonder if a raspberry Pi would be a better option (less hassle with hardware configuration) but it's another universe !

 More info on this synth here (project started in 2012) : https://github.com/MrBlueXav/Dekrispator_v2/tree/dekrispatorV3

 * M4 core (at 200 MHz) manages MIDI USB Host function (stable with my old Korg NanoKontrol !).
 Use CN1 to connect your midi device.

 * M7 core (at 400 MHz) computes sound.
 Samplerate is 48kHz.

 * Each core communicates through OPENAMP infrastructure.
+(M4 core just sends midi packets to M7 core.)

 * No LCD at the moment.

-* Debug messages with virtual com port from STlink (USART1).
+* Debug messages sent with virtual com port from STlink (USART1 --> USB CN2).

 - PC Terminal configuration is as follows:
       - BaudRate = 115200 baud